 where we substituted $z$ with its explicit form in the last line.
 This expression is more complicated than the one obtained by the authors of \cite{Noui:2011im} and doesn't lead to their appealing result.
 Since both our and their version of the Duflo map appear in the literature, it may be illuminating to further investigate the two formulas.
 The difference seems to have its foundation in different formulas for $j^{\frac{1}{2}} \left( x \right)$, which is given by

 in \cite{Duflo:1977}, whereas the authors of \cite{Alekseev:2000hf} seem to use

 instead (at least this formula is stated in the arXiv version of their paper).
-However, at this stage, the precise nature of the difference between $Q_{D}$ and $\tilde{Q}_{D}^{NPP}$ when applied to non-gauge invariant terms remains unclear.
+However, at this stage, the precise nature of the difference between $Q_{D}$ and $\tilde{Q}_{D}^{NPP}$ when applied to non-gauge-invariant terms remains unclear.